we-dao/assets/README.md

 ## Image Requirements

-- File location: must be placed in the folder `images` folder.
+- File location: must be placed in the folder `storage` folder.
 - File extention：only support PNG file.
 - File name：use CID as name without extention `bafkreif2jfndor3wvnwpv3gblm7d2d43ar2dzubqt6mvow4fth6acexaga`.
 - Dimension: `256px by 256px` or `512px by 512px`.